tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ```
 type Version struct {
-    P2PVersion int64
+    P2P int64

-    ChainID string
-    BlockVersion int64
+    Block int64
-    AppVersion int64
+    App int64

-    SoftwareVersion string
+    Other []string
 }
 ```

-Note this effectively makes P2PVersion the first field in the NodeInfo, so it should be easy to read this out of the serialized header if need be to facilitate an upgrade.
+Note this effectively makes `Version.P2P` the first field in the NodeInfo, so it should be easy to read this out of the serialized header if need be to facilitate an upgrade.

-The SoftwareVersion here should include the name of the software client and it's SemVer version - this is for convenience only.
+The `Version.Other` here should include additional information like the name of the software client and it's SemVer version - this is for convenience only.
 Eg.
 `tendermint-core/v0.22.8`.
+It's a `[]string` so it can include information about the version of Tendermint, of the app, of Tendermint libraries, etc.

-The other versions and ChainID will determine peer compatibility (described below).
+The other versions (and the ChainID) will determine peer compatibility (described below).

 ### ABCI